bmedicke/REED/readme.md

 * least significant bit first

 Since the smallest addressable unit is one Byte it usually does not matter.
-(Except when working with bitfields.)
-That said little endian
+(Except when working with bitfields or serializing data Bit by Bit via SPI/I2C.)
+That said Bit order usually follows the Byte order of the system.

 > bit-order.jpg